YoYiL/Solidity-note/SOLIDITY-FUCK-NOTE.md

 EIP-191 established a foundational standard for formatting signed data in Ethereum, ensuring signed messages are distinct from transactions.
 Building upon this, EIP-712 revolutionized how structured data is handled for signing, introducing human-readable formats in wallets and, critically, strong replay protection mechanisms through the `domainSeparator` and `hashStruct` concepts.

-## Unveiling ECDSA: Understanding Digital Signatures and v, r, s Values
+## Unveiling ECDSA(Elliptic Curve Digital Signature Algorithm): Understanding Digital Signatures and v, r, s Values

 Elliptic Curve Digital Signature Algorithm (ECDSA) and its characteristic v, r, s values are fundamental components in the world of blockchain and Web3 security.
 This lesson aims to demystify these concepts, providing a clear understanding of how ECDSA signatures work, particularly within the Ethereum ecosystem, without requiring a deep dive into complex mathematics.